CCS/HCS/SS/SCS/SB 68 - This act creates, repeals, and modifies provisions relating to elementary and secondary education.

 The act requires school districts to designate a primary and secondary school safety coordinator, rather than one designated safety coordinator.
 Each school district shall ensure that school safety coordinators complete specific training within one year of being appointed.
 The training options include certain courses offered by the Federal Emergency Management Administration or the Missouri School Boards' Association's Center for Education Safety.

-Additionally, school districts and charter schools shall develop policies to control building access prior to, or in conjunction with, installing anti-intruder door locks and bullet-resistant window film.
-Such policies shall control access to individual classrooms and ensure classroom doors with windows have materials that provide concealment during lockdowns while allowing limited visibility for first responders.
+School districts and charter schools shall develop policies to control building access prior to, or in conjunction with, installing anti-intruder door locks.

-This act requires local educational agencies (LEAs) to report to DESE all school safety incidents and credible school safety threats that occur at each attendance center of the LEA, including all actual incidents or credible threats of school shootings or other incidents or threats involving a firearm, explosive, knife, or other weapon, as provided in the act.
-DESE shall require LEAs to report acts of school violence or violent behavior, as such terms are defined in current law, or crimes required to be reported to law enforcement under current law.
+This act requires all local educational agencies (LEAs), defined as including any school district and any charter school that has declared itself an LEA, to report to DESE all school safety incidents and credible school safety threats that occur at each attendance center of the LEA, including all actual incidents or credible threats of school shootings or other incidents or threats involving a firearm, explosive, knife, or other weapon, as provided in the act.
+DESE may require LEAs to report acts of school violence or violent behavior, as such terms are defined in current law, or crimes required to be reported to law enforcement under current law.

 DESE shall establish procedures for LEAs to follow when reporting a school safety incident or credible threat.
 These procedures shall include, but shall not be limited to, criteria to assist LEAs in determining what constitutes a school safety incident or credible threat that is required to be reported; a time frame within which such incident or threat shall be reported; and any other information required by DESE.